Chaos terrain: Causes

 The specific causes of chaos terrain are not yet well understood.
 A number of different astrogeological forces have been offered as causes of chaos terrain.
 On Europa, impact events and subsequent penetration into a ductile or liquid crust were suggested in 2004.
 In November 2011, a team of researchers from the University of Texas at Austin and elsewhere presented evidence in the journal Nature suggesting that many "chaos terrain" features on Europa sit atop vast lakes of liquid water.
 These lakes would be entirely encased in the moon's icy outer shell and distinct from a liquid ocean thought to exist farther down beneath the ice shell.
 Rather than an external impact, the authors propose a four-step model for producing the surface expressions (chaos terrain) and the shallow, covered lakes.
 Full confirmation of the lakes' existence will require a space mission designed to probe the ice shell either physically or indirectly, for example using radar.

 On Mars, chaos terrain is believed to be associated with the release of huge amounts of water.
-The Chaotic features may have collapsed when water came out of the surface.
-Martian rivers begin with a Chaos region.
+The chaotic features may have collapsed when water came out of the surface.
+Martian rivers begin with a chaos region.
+In 2018, radar studies from the Mars Express mission detected evidence of subglacial lakes beneath Mars' south polar region, supporting the idea that underground water may contribute to the formation of chaos terrain.

 A chaotic region can be recognized by a rat's nest of mesas, buttes, and hills, chopped through with valleys which in places look almost patterned.
 Some parts of this chaotic area have not collapsed completely—they are still formed into large mesas, so they may still contain water ice.
 Chaotic terrain occurs in numerous locations on Mars, and always gives the strong impression that something abruptly disturbed the ground.
 Chaos regions formed long ago.
 By counting craters (more craters in any given area means an older surface) and by studying the valleys' relations with other geological features, scientists have concluded the channels formed 2.0 to 3.8 billion years ago.

 Scientists have thought of different ideas for the cause of chaotic terrain.
 One explanation for the source of the water that quickly left the ground and created chaos is that water rich sediment was deposited in giant canyons on the floor of an ocean.
 Later, when the ocean disappeared, the sediments froze.
 If hot magma came near to the region, the ice would have melted and formed large underground river systems.
 When these neared the surface, huge amounts would break out of the ground and carve the valleys we see today.
 There is much evidence for an ocean on Mars.